NikitaRadzkov/education-platform/topics/js-fundamentals/questions/readme.md

 >     alert("hello!");
 > })();
 > ```
+>
 > Function declarations get hoisted whereas when function expression is used,
 > only variable declarations get hoisted but their assignment expressions don’t

 </details>

 <details>
 <summary>4.
 What are lambda or arrow functions?</summary>

 > **Answer:**
-> An arrow function is a shorter syntax for a function expression and does not have its own **this, arguments, super, or new.target**.
+> An arrow function is a shorter syntax for a function expression and does not have its own **this, arguments, super, or new\.target**.
 These function are best suited for non-method functions, and they cannot be used as constructors.
 >
 > In other words, every javascript function while executing has a reference to its current execution context, called <code>this</code>.
 Execution context means here is how the function is called.
 >
 > To understand <code>this</code> keyword, only we need to know how, when and from where the function is called, does not matter how and where function is declared or defined.
+>
 > ```javascript
 > let hello = (val) => "Hello " + val;
 >
 > let squares = [1, 2, 3].map(x => x * x);
 > ```

 </details>

 <details>
 <summary>5.
 What is the difference between arrow functions and regular functions?</summary>

 > **Answer:**
-> An arrow function expression is a syntactically compact alternative to a regular function expression, although without its own bindings to the <code>this</code>, <code>arguments</code>, <code>super</code> or <code>new.target</code> keywords.
+> An arrow function expression is a syntactically compact alternative to a regular function expression, although without its own bindings to the <code>this</code>, <code>arguments</code>, <code>super</code> or <code>new\.target</code> keywords.
 Arrow function expressions are ill suited as methods, and they cannot be used as constructors.
->**Answer:**
+> **Answer:**
+>
 > ```javascript
 > var materials = [
 >   'Hydrogen',